Congratulations to the 16 NSCI students who were awarded an i4 Summer 2022 internship. Learn, network, excel, and enjoy your internships. Good luck :)

 Research Opportunity Awards (ROA) for Faculty

 The Institute for Interdisciplinary Science (i4) supports a funding mechanism for the distribution of Research Opportunity Awards (ROAs).
-The i4 Institute is excited to announce that it is now accepting Research Opportunity Award (ROA) applications for this academic year 2021-2022 with award amounts up to $15K.
-Our next round of proposal reviews will consider applications received up to October 31, 2021, and funds for accepted applications will become available for expenditures from the day of approval until August 15, 2022.
+The i4 Institute is excited to announce that it is now accepting Research Opportunity Award (ROA) applications with award amounts up to $15K for research projects that will end in August 15, 2022, or with award amounts up to $30K for research projects that will end in August 15, 2023.
+Our next round of proposal reviews will consider applications received up to March 21, 2022, and funds for accepted applications will become available for expenditures from the day of approval until application end date.

 The ROAs provide opportunities to facilitate the incorporation of emerging technologies and interdisciplinary science in faculty research and co-curricular undergraduate experiences.